zivtech/Bodiless-JS/.github/PULL_REQUEST_TEMPLATE.md

 <!--
   Before issuing a pull request:

-  - Please read our contributino guidelines (https://github.com/johnsonandjohnson/Bodiless-JS/blob/master/packages/bodiless-documentation/doc/Development/Contributing.md).
+  - Please read our contribution guidelines (https://github.com/johnsonandjohnson/Bodiless-JS/blob/master/packages/bodiless-documentation/doc/Development/Contributing.md), especially the section on Pull Requests.
   - Please first create an issue (https://github.com/johnsonandjohnson/Bodiless-JS/issues/new).
 All pull requests must be linked to an issue.
+-->

 <!--
   IMPORTANT

-  The pull request title will become the commit message title at merge, and should adhere Angular Commit Message Conventions.
+  The pull request title will become the commit message title at merge, and should adhere to Angular Commit Message Conventions.
 Please see (https://github.com/johnsonandjohnson/Bodiless-JS/blob/master/packages/bodiless-documentation/doc/Development/Contributing.md) for details and examples.
 -->

 ## Changes